Create-Node-App/website/docs/PROJECT_CONFIGURATION.md

 # ⚙️ Project Configuration

-The application has been bootstrapped using `Create Awesome Node App` for simplicity reasons.
+The application has been bootstrapped using [create-awesome-node-app](https://www.npmjs.com/package/create-awesome-node-app) for simplicity reasons.
 It allows us to create applications quickly without dealing with a complex tooling setup such as bundling, transpiling etc.

 You should always configure and use the following tools: